 What is Sublimation?

-We can define sublimation as the transition of a substance from solid phase to gaseous phase without changing into liquid phase.
+We can define sublimation as the transition of a substance from the solid phase to the gaseous phase without changing into the liquid phase.
 This process is an endothermic phase transition that occurs at a temperature and pressure below the triple point of the substance.
-Desublimation or deposition is the reverse of this process in which a gas is directly converted into solid state.
+Desublimation or deposition is the reverse of this process in which a gas is directly converted into solid-state.

-- Best example of sublimation is dry ice which is a frozen form of carbon dioxide.
-When dry ice gets exposed to air, dry ice directly changes its phase from solid state to gaseous state which is visible as fog.
-Frozen carbon dioxide in its gaseous state is more stable than in its solid state.
+- The best example of sublimation is dry ice which is a frozen form of carbon dioxide.
+When dry ice gets exposed to air, dry ice directly changes its phase from solid-state to gaseous state which is visible as fog.
+Frozen carbon dioxide in its gaseous state is more stable than in its solid-state.

 Join Byju’s to fall in love with chemistry and download Byju’s- The Learning App for any further support.